Stockholm Royal Palace

 King Gustav III was very interested in art and antiques.
 Gustav III bought sculptures and statues during his trip to Italy in the 18th century.
 After the king's death, it was decided that the works of art would be displayed and today they stand there as already in 1794.

-In the middle of central Stockholm, the castle tones up on Stadsholmen.
+In the middle of central Stockholm, the Stockholm Royal Palace tones up on Stadsholmen.
 Today's palace has been in the same place since 1754.

 There are some divided opinions about how long there has actually been a castle on the site of today's Royal Palace.
 It is said that Birger Jarl had a castle built here in the middle of the 13th century.
 Part of the old castle is preserved behind the castle's baroque façade.
 With Gustav Vasa taking power in Sweden, the modern nation-state of Sweden was also created.
 The castle in Stockholm now became the country's most important residence.
 In the years that followed, the castle was also transformed into a magnificent castle with both a moat and a drawbridge as a real castle in the world of fairy tales.